Electrosmog refers to a non-ionizing radiation

 Childhood leukaemia has not

-in the probability quantification as it is usually used politically (arousing emotions) and not for a constructive discussion.
+been included in the probability quantification as it is usually used politically (arousing emotions) and not for a constructive discussion.

 Regarding the scientific controversy, a particular interest should be focused on the source of funding.
 Excluding industry funded and